CirrusMD/authum/README.md

    administrator should have provided application names that are descriptive enough for you to figure out what you need.
 Alternatively, you can ignore the `athm apps` output and simply copy and paste the SSO URL from your identity provider's portal page.
-In this example, we're adding an alias to our AWS SSO URL so we have a convenient way to refer to it later:
+In this example, we're adding an alias for our AWS SSO URL so we have a convenient way to refer to it later:

     ```sh
     athm alias add example http://example.com/
     ```

-1. Now we're ready to assume roles in AWS.
+1. Now we're ready to assume AWS roles.
 We do this by creating a session with the `aws` plugin, using the alias we created in the previous step.
 This command will use SAML single sign-on to authenticate with AWS and request a set of temporary IAM credentials which will be stored in your operating